 If you say to someone that this is the respective time and arrive at sharp, he/she most of the time will be late.
 But if you set a certain restriction like related to money, time will automatically come into play.
 The office is a perfect example.
 Coming late after 9 a.m. that automatically means salary will be deducted.

 In the daylight, you will always be going to find everyone running to their destination, and it’s obvious that restriction is making them run.
 To achieve something, you have to set some restrictions it’s as simple.

 The Delhi Metro is the pride of the city in transportation.
-With different routes and making it more economical and efficient to travel from one end to another at a nominal price rate.
+With the opening of different routes and making travel convenient, the Delhi metro has become necessary means to travel from one end to another at a nominal price rate.

 It’s the need of an hour to escape from traffic jams with nominal fare and reach your marked destination on time.
 The Delhi metro has really a boon to Delhiites which now covers almost every area in Delhi with the completion of the grey line in 2019.

 You’ll find the list of whole Delhi metro lines with routes here.

 A supermarket in almost every 2nd -3rd street makes it easy to shop nearby.
 And does not have to commute long distances to buy daily usage products.

 An important thing which every person sees before buying a house is the availability of supermarkets nearby.
 Things get much more interesting when you have so many options to choose from the options available.

 Some of Delhi’s streets are filled with markets where keeping your feet at one time seems impossible because of the crowd.